How Does a Falling Dart Impact Tester Work?

 Amy Gu is a Senior Technical Specialist and Product Manager at KHT, with over 8 years of expertise in material mechanics and flexible packaging testing.
 She holds a Master's degree in Material Science and specializes in impact resistance analysis for the pharmaceutical, food, and logistics industries.
 Amy has successfully led the deployment of KHT's MLB Series Falling Dart Impact Testers globally, helping clients ensure strict compliance with ASTM D1709, ISO 7765, and GB/T 9639 standards.
 Her deep understanding of the 'Staircase Method' and pneumatic clamping technologies enables her to provide expert guidance on film durability, preventing costly packaging failures during transport.
 Amy is committed to delivering high-precision impact testing solutions that meet the rigorous safety demands of modern quality control laboratories.

-Ready to Stop Packaging Failure?
+Ready to Prevent Packaging Failure?

 Act Now

-Get the factory-direct precision you need to comply with ASTM D1709.
-Contact KHT for a quote today.
+Get the factory-direct precision you need to comply with ASTM D1709, ISO 7765-1, and GB/T 9639.1.
+Contact KHT for a customized quote today.

 View our privacy policy.